-Third Circuit authority, however, is divided.
-After noting authorities stating that “the ‘participation clause’ … offers much broader protection to Title VII employees than does the ‘opposition clause,’ “ the Court of Appeals in Slagle v.
+Court of Appeals authority, however, is divided.
+After noting authorities stating that “the ‘participation clause’ … offers much broader protection to Title VII employees than does the ‘opposition clause,’” the Court of Appeals in Slagle v.
 County of Clarion, 435 F.3d 262 (3d Cir.
 2006), stated that for filing a charge to constitute protected activity, “[a]ll that is required is that plaintiff allege in the charge that his or her employer violated Title VII by discriminating against him or her on the basis of race, color, religion, sex, or national origin, in any manner.”
 Slagle, 435 F.3d at 266, 268.
 (The plaintiff in Slagle failed to surmount even this “low bar.”
 Id.)
 Later that same year, however, a different panel of the Court of Appeals indicated that the good-faith-and-reasonable-belief test applies to both opposition and participation claims: “Whether the employee opposes, or participates in a proceeding against, the employer’s activity, the employee must hold an objectively reasonable belief, in good faith, that the activity they oppose is unlawful under Title VII.”
 Moore v.
 City of Philadelphia, 461 F.3d 331, 341 (3d Cir.
 2006).
 (The facts of Moore featured adverse actions both pre-dating and post-dating the filing of the EEOC charge, see id. at 340, 345-48.)

 In accord with instructions from other circuits, Instruction 5.1.7 directs the jury to determine both the good faith and the reasonableness of the plaintiff’s belief that employment discrimination had occurred.
 See Fifth Circuit Committee Note to Instruction 11.5 (2020) (noting plaintiff must “prove that he or she had a reasonable good-faith belief that the practice was unlawful under Title VII” to prove Title VII retaliation); Seventh Circuit Committee Comment to Instruction 3.02 (2017) (noting that, where contested in Title VII, § 1981, and ADEA cases, plaintiff must show protected activity was based on “reasonable, good faith belief [of discrimination]”); Eleventh Circuit Instruction 4.22 (2024) (noting that action is protected if based on plaintiff’s “good-faith, reasonable belief” that defendant discriminated based on protected trait for claims under Section 1981, Title VII, ADEA, ADA, and FLSA); Eighth Circuit Instruction 10.41 (2023) (stating plaintiff must show “plaintiff reasonably believed” there was harassment in Title VII, ADEA, ADA, and FMLA cases); id.
 Notes on Use, Note 5 (“employees are protected [under Title VII, ADEA, ADA, FMLA, and others] if they opposed an employment practice that they reasonably and in good faith believe to be unlawful.”); cf. Ninth Circuit Instruction & Comment 10.8 (Title VII retaliation) (discussing reasonableness requirement in the comment but not in the model instruction).
 In cases where the protected nature of the plaintiff’s activity is not in dispute, this portion of the instruction can be modified and the court can simply instruct the jury that specified actions by the plaintiff constituted protected activity.